Transcendence and linear relations of $1$-periods: Structure of the Monograph

-In Chapter~\ref{sec:results} we use the results on periods of $1$-motives to deduce the qualitative results on $\Per^1$ and periods of curves: the criterion on transcendence and the period conjecture.
-The results are made explicit in terms of differential forms of the first, second and third kind on an algebraic curve in Chapter~\ref{ssec:van}.
+In Chapter~\ref{sec:results} we use the results on periods of $1$-motives to deduce the qualitative results on $\Per^1$ and periods of curves: the criterion on transcendence and the Period Conjecture.
+The results are made explicit in the classical terms of differential forms of the first, second and third kind on an algebraic curve in Chapter~\ref{ch:van}.

-The next topic is a dimension formula for the space of periods of a $1$-motives in terms of its data.
-Chapter~\ref{sec:dim_comp} is devoted to explicit dimension computations, which are very involved, in particular, for the case of $\Per_\mix$.
+Part~\ref{part4} aims at a dimension formula for the space of periods of a $1$-motive in terms of its data.
+Chapter~\ref{ch:dim_comp_part1} treats mainly the saturated case.
+This can be applied to deduce complete structural results in Chapter~\ref{ch:struct}.
+Finally, Chapter~\ref{ch:precise} is devoted to an explicit dimension computation for the space of incomplete periods of the third kind, which is very involved.
 In this rather complicated case the results were unexpected.

-In the final chapter~\ref{sec:elliptic} we deal with the case of elliptic curves and make our results explicit in terms of the classical Weierstrass functions $\wp,\zeta,\sigma$.
-We also explain how transcendence results on special values of the hypergeometric function can be deduced.
+In the next chapter~\ref{sec:elliptic} we deal with the case of elliptic curves and make our results explicit in terms of the classical Weierstraß functions $\wp,\zeta,\sigma$.

-There are four appendices: the first two sum up the results on the analytic subgroup theorem and generalised Jacobians in the form that we need.
-Appendix~\ref{sec:subgroup} also contains results on the comparison of the categores of commutative algebraic groups over $\Qbar$ and analytic groups that follow from the Analytic Subgroup theorem.
+We explain in Chapter~\ref{ch:hypergeom} how transcendence results on special values of the hypergeometric function can be deduced from $\Qbar$-linear independence of $1$-periods.

-Appendix~\ref{sec:app_nori} presents Nori's theory of motives to the extent used in the main text.
+There are three appendices: The first two sketch the theories of Nori and Voevodsky motives to the extent used in the proof of Theorem~\ref{thm:main_kontsevich}.

 The last appendix is of technical nature: we need to verify that the singular and de Rham realisations of a $1$-motive agree with the realisation of the attached geometric motive.